chanioxaris/json-server/README.md

 # JSON Server

-Create a fake REST API from a json file with zero coding in seconds.

-Inspired from the [json-server](https://github.com/typicode/json-server) javascript project.
+Create a dummy REST API from a json file with zero coding in seconds.
+Inspired from [json-server](https://github.com/typicode/json-server) javascript package.

 ## Getting started
 Get the package